DeviCatOutlet/devicatoutlet.github.io/channelinfo.md

 * Next monthly giveaway scheduled for: April 7th, 8th & 9th!
 * A scheduled super giveaway for each of the three days at 6:30pm EST.
+* Equal chance for everyone, just do "!ticket" when giveaway opens!
 {: .sparkles}

 Please note: Monthly giveaways are capped to 1x winner per month.
 As in, everyone